mmbajo/PROBA-V/README.md

 <p align="center"> <img src="img/normalizations.png"> </p>

 The final model looks like this.
 In the ResBlocks3D, we use the novel WDSR-B blocks.
+[Pixel shuffle](https://arxiv.org/abs/1609.05158) is used for the reconstruction of the super resolution image from the convolutional filters.

 <p align="center"> <img src="img/model2.png"> </p>